BruceEckel/WinterTechForum-hugo/content/ideas/index.md

 - Emphasize speaking style and making room for others; creating a safe space.
 Put at beginning of opening session.
+- Session about new people; those who have come before can only ask questions
 - Session on building trust in company products
 - Switching places after courses during the banquet
 - Quiet room w/ beanbag chairs